Chart Color Schemes

 Lawson - Hazelbrook - Linden has a typical household mix, with a higher-than-average median household size

-Family households comprise 72.3% of all households, including 31.7% couples with children, 28.0% couples without children, and 12.0% single parent families.
-Non-family households make up 27.7%, with lone person households at 25.4% and group households comprising 2.2%.
-The median household size is 2.5 people, larger than the Greater Sydney average of 2.4.
+Family households constitute 72.3% of all households, including 31.7% couples with children, 28.0% couples without children, and 12.0% single parent families.
+Non-family households account for the remaining 27.7%, with lone person households at 25.4% and group households comprising 2.2% of the total.
+The median household size is 2.5 people, which is larger than the Greater Sydney average of 2.4.

 Frequently Asked Questions - Households